Candidate experience is one of the most researched topics in the HR world. Here’s an A to Z elaboration on “What is candidate experience?”.

 But, if you take a few minutes to ponder on the number of times you felt mistreated when applying for a job and even those moments when you may have sworn to not work for a particular company just because of the way they treated their applicants, the importance of candidate experience would start to weigh on you.

-In fact, according to LinkedIn, before applying to a company, 71% of candidates.
-So, focusing on candidate experience could break the glass ceiling if you are facing issues related to hires.
+In fact, according to LinkedIn, before applying to a company, 71% of candidates do their own research before applying to a company So, focusing on candidate experience could break the glass ceiling if you are facing issues related to hires.

 The definition of candidate experience is the impression a job seeker has of an employer based on their interactions with that employer during the whole hiring process.
 This covers all points of interaction during the hiring process, such as job searching, application review, interviewing, and onboarding.